Calcium stones; Nephrolithiasis; Urolithiasis

 Kidney stones are hard, solid particles that form in the urinary tract.
 In many cases, the stones are very small and can pass out of the body without any problems.
 However, if a stone (even a small one) blocks the flow of urine, excruciating pain may result, and prompt medical treatment may be needed.

 Urine is formed in the kidneys.
-The two kidneys are located deep behind the abdominal organs, below the ribs and toward the middle of the back.
-The kidneys filter out fluids and waste from the body, producing urine.
+The two kidneys are located deep behind the abdominal organs, below the ribs and slightly toward the outer sides of the back.
+About one-fourth of all the blood pumped out by the heart every minute passes through the kidneys.
+The kidneys filter out fluids and waste from this blood, producing urine.
+Kidneys remove the excess fluid, while at the same time saving necessary substances like proteins and electrolytes, and maintaining a healthy balance of salts and a normal pH (acidity level).
 As the urine passes through the kidneys, it becomes more concentrated.
 From the kidneys, urine flows through thin tubes called ureters into the bladder.
 The bladder's stretchy walls expand to store the incoming urine until it leaves the body through a tube called the urethra.

 The kidneys are responsible for removing wastes from the body, regulating electrolyte balance and blood pressure, and stimulating red blood cell production.

 Occasionally, high levels of certain chemicals in the urine form into crystals.
 Eventually these crystals become large enough to form stones in the kidney, a condition called nephrolithiasis.
 Stones (calculi) may also form or be found in the ureter or the bladder.
-Combinations of minerals and other chemicals that can come from a person's diet, make up the salts in these stones.
+Combinations of minerals and other chemicals make up the salts in these stones.

 About 80% of all kidney stones contain calcium, usually combined with oxalate, or oxalic acid.
-Many common vegetables, fruits, and grains contain oxalate.
+Many common foods contain oxalate.

 Uric Acid Stones